 They can last from 4 hours to 3 days and usually happen one to four times a month.

-According to medical research, if you get a new headache within 7-10 days of your head injury or after you are conscious again from the trauma, you may have a condition known as a post-traumatic headache.
+According to medical research, if you get a new headache within seven to 10 days of your head injury or after you’re conscious again from the trauma, you may have a condition known as a post-traumatic headache.

-Chapter 2: The Term Prostrating Will Make or Break Your VA Claim for Migraines
+2. The Term “Prostrating” Will Make or Break Your VA Claim for Migraines

-Perhaps the single most important term that can litterally make or break your VA rating for migraines is the word “Prostrating.”
+Perhaps the single most important term that can literally make or break your VA rating for migraines is the word “prostrating.”

 “To lay oneself flat on the ground face downward, especially in reverence or submission.”